-There can be a wide variety of conditions and actions that cause a pinched nerve.
+There can be a wide variety of conditions and actions of pinched nerve causes.
 Some of the most common causes include:

-The symptoms of compressed nerves correlate with the location of the pinched nerves.
-Nerve compression in the cervical spine, neck, or arm, can cause pain in the elbow, hand, wrist, and fingers.
+Pinched nerve symptoms correlate with the location of the impingement.
+Nerve compression in the cervical spine or neck, will radiate along the cervical nerve pathways and lead to symptoms in the neck, arm, elbow, hand, wrist, and fingers.

 A pinched nerve in the back can cause the following symptoms: